Ulyssedev/Vinted-Bot-Docs/docs/features-starter/analytics.md

 ---
-sidebar_position: 4
+sidebar_position: 2
 emoji: 📊
 ---

-# Basic analytics
+# Analytics

-The starter subscription includes a basic set of analytics.
+The starter subscription includes a set of analytics.

 ## Usage